plone/plone.recipe.zeoserver/README.txt

 relative-paths
   Set this to `true` to make the generated scripts use relative paths.
 You can also enable this in the `[buildout]` section.

+read-only
+  Set zeoserver to run in read-only mode

 Usage